 The process of magnetizing materials in an external field is described by key characteristics:

-If a non-magnetized iron sample is placed near a magnet or an electric current is introduced into the magnetic field, it is magnetized.
-The magnetization of a material in an external field is described by a curve representing magnetization I or induction B in the sample as a function of the external field strength H. These curves are of fundamental importance in describing the magnetic properties of materials. - Hysteresis loop — reflects residual magnetization (at H=0) — the material's ability to maintain magnetization after removing the external field, and coercive force (at B=0) — the amount of field strength at which magnetic induction becomes zero during demagnetization.
-It characterizes the ability of the material to maintain a magnetic state.
+- Magnetization curve — a graph showing how a material responds to change in magnetic field strength.
+If an unmagnetized iron specimen is placed near a magnet or introduced into the magnetic field of an electric current, it becomes magnetized.
+Magnetization of a material in an external field is described by a curve representing magnetization I or induction B in the specimen as a function of external field strength H. These curves are of fundamental importance in describing magnetic properties of materials.

 Magnetic permeability